filipematias23/Bison-Fly/README.md

 ## Principal component analysis (PCA)

-> Principal component analysis (PCA) is a very interesting exploratory data analysis commonly used for dimensionality reduction by projecting data point variability into the first few principal components.
+> Principal component analysis (PCA) is an exploratory data analysis commonly used for dimensionality reduction by projecting data point variability into the first few principal components.
 In the plant breeding perspective, PCA analysis helps to find multivariate patterns in the population by using lower-dimensional data visualization while preserving as much as possible data's variation.
-In the example bellow agronomical traits and AUC-UAV-traits were used to characterize this wheat breeding population and observe the existence of potential genotypes compared with the check varieties.
-It’s possible to observe a great potential for selection in this population that has genotypes with higher multivariate performance compared with the most important cultivars in the market in North Dakota.
+In the example below, agronomic traits and AUC-UAV-traits were used to characterize the wheat breeding population and observe the existence of potential genotypes compared with the check varieties.
+It’s possible to observe a great potential for selection in this population that has genotypes with higher multivariate performance compared with the named check varieties.

 ```r
 ##########################################